RattleyCooper/seeds/README.md

 # Hash Collisions

-There are hash collisions.
-This isn't meant to produce a unique hash for every single vector, but it does provide a pretty good distribution from my tests.
-I tested 1 million unique vectors and there were 1491 collisions, so roughly 0.15%.
+There are likely hash collisions (at some point).
+This isn't meant to always produce a unique hash for EVERY single vector, but it does provide a very good distribution from my tests.
+I tested 178 million vectors (axis swapped) and there were 0 collisions.
 More than acceptable for this use case.
+If I had more RAM I'd test more vectors :P